 In order to support multipath operation, the semantics of some TCP components have changed.
-To aid clarity, this section collects these semantic changes as a reference.
+To help clarify, this section lists these semantic changes as a point of reference.

 - Sequence number: The (in-header) TCP sequence number is specific to the subflow.
 To allow the receiver to reorder application data, an additional data-level sequence space is used.
-In this datalevel sequence space, the initial SYN and the final DATA_FIN occupy 1 octet of sequence space.
-There is an explicit mapping of data sequence space to subflow sequence space, which is signaled through TCP options in data packets. - ACK: The ACK field in the TCP header acknowledges only the subflow sequence number, not the data-level sequence space.
+In this data-level sequence space, the initial SYN and the final DATA_FIN occupy 1 octet of sequence space.
+This is done to ensure that these signals are acknowledged at the connection level.
+There is an explicit mapping of data sequence space to subflow sequence space, which is signaled through TCP options in data packets. - ACK: The ACK field in the TCP header acknowledges only the subflow sequence number -- not the data-level sequence space.
 Implementations SHOULD NOT attempt to infer a data-level acknowledgment from the subflow ACKs.
-This separates subflow- and connection-level processing at an end host. - Duplicate ACK: A duplicate ACK that includes any MPTCP signaling (with the exception of the DSS option) MUST NOT be treated as a signal of congestion.
-To limit the chances of non-MPTCP-aware entities mistakenly interpreting duplicate ACKs as a signal of congestion, MPTCP SHOULD NOT send more than two duplicate ACKs containing (non-DSS) MPTCP signals in a row. - Receive Window: The receive window in the TCP header indicates the amount of free buffer space for the whole data-level connection (as opposed to for this subflow) that is available at the receiver.
-This is the same semantics as regular TCP, but to maintain these semantics the receive window must be interpreted at the sender as relative to the sequence number given in the DATA_ACK rather than the subflow ACK in the TCP header.
-In this way, the original flow control role is preserved.
-Note that some middleboxes may change the receive window, and so a host SHOULD use the maximum value of those recently seen on the constituent subflows for the connection-level receive window, and also needs to maintain a subflow-level window for subflow-level processing. - FIN: The FIN flag in the TCP header applies only to the subflow it is sent on, not to the whole connection.
-For connection-level FIN semantics, the DATA_FIN option is used. - RST: The RST flag in the TCP header applies only to the subflow it is sent on, not to the whole connection.
-The MP_FASTCLOSE option provides the fast close functionality of a RST at the MPTCP connection level.
+This separates subflow-level and connection-level processing at an end host. - Duplicate ACK: A duplicate ACK that includes any MPTCP signaling (with the exception of the DSS option) MUST NOT be treated as a signal of congestion.
+To limit the chances of non-MPTCP-aware entities mistakenly interpreting duplicate ACKs as a signal of congestion, MPTCP SHOULD NOT send more than two duplicate ACKs containing (non-DSS) MPTCP signals in a row. - Receive Window: The receive window in the TCP header indicates the amount of free buffer space for the whole data-level connection (as opposed to the amount of space for this subflow) that is available at the receiver.
+The semantics are the same as for regular TCP, but to maintain these semantics the receive window must be interpreted at the sender as relative to the sequence number given in the DATA_ACK rather than the subflow ACK in the TCP header.
+In this way, the original role of flow control is preserved.
+Note that some middleboxes may change the receive window, and so a host SHOULD use the maximum value of those recently seen on the constituent subflows for the connection-level receive window and also needs to maintain a subflow-level window for subflow-level processing.

-- Address List: Address list management (i.e., knowledge of the local and remote hosts' lists of available IP addresses) is handled on a per-connection basis (as opposed to per subflow, per host, or per pair of communicating hosts).
+- FIN: The FIN flag in the TCP header applies only to the subflow it is sent on -- not to the whole connection.
+For connection-level FIN semantics, the DATA_FIN option is used. - RST: The RST flag in the TCP header applies only to the subflow it is sent on -- not to the whole connection.
+The MP_FASTCLOSE option provides the Fast Close functionality of a RST at the MPTCP connection level. - Address List: Address list management (i.e., knowledge of the local and remote hosts' lists of available IP addresses) is handled on a per-connection basis (as opposed to per subflow, per host, or per pair of communicating hosts).
 This permits the application of per-connection local policy.
-Adding an address to one connection (either explicitly through an Add Address message, or implicitly through a Join) has no implication for other connections between the same pair of hosts. - 5-tuple: The 5-tuple (protocol, local address, local port, remote address, remote port) presented by kernel APIs to the application layer in a non-multipath-aware application is that of the first subflow, even if the subflow has since been closed and removed from the connection.
-This decision, and other related API issues, are discussed in more detail in [6]. - 5.
-Security Considerations
+Adding an address to one connection (either explicitly through an ADD_ADDR message or implicitly through an MP_JOIN) has no implications for other connections between the same pair of hosts. - 5-tuple: The 5-tuple (protocol, local address, local port, remote address, remote port) presented by kernel APIs to the application layer in a non-multipath-aware application is that of the first subflow, even if the subflow has since been closed and removed from the connection.
+This decision, and other related API issues, are discussed in more detail in [RFC6897].

+5. Security Considerations